elunna/nerfhack-changelog/README.md

 * Falling rock traps can drop multiple rocks (or boulders).
 * Polytraps disappear with 1 in 7 chance when a monster steps on one.
 * You can now #untrap falling rock traps, obtaining rocks (from nhfourk).
+* Invisibility from magic traps lasts a long time (2500-5000 turns), instead of permanently.
 A few new traps have been added:

 #### Spear traps